CiscoDevNet/data-center-development/nx-os/python_scripting_nx-os/README.md

 Some of the scripts in the directory are meant to be run locally against a connected or remote device running NX-OS.
 Others are meant to be installed within NX-OS and run using Python from there.
 The scripts meant to be run from your local device are in the 'local_device' directory, while those meant to be run from *within* NX-OS are in the 'on_device' directory.

+I've tested all scripts against NX-OS running on a Nexus 9000v switch in Cisco Modeling Labs.

 <br>

 ### On-Device scripts